khonsulabs/bonsaidb/book/src/about/concepts/view.md

 # View

-A [View](https://dev.bonsaidb.io/main/bonsaidb/core/schema/trait.View.html) is a [map/reduce](https://en.wikipedia.org/wiki/MapReduce)-powered method of quickly accessing information inside of a [Collection](./collection.md).
+A [View][view-trait] is a [map/reduce](https://en.wikipedia.org/wiki/MapReduce)-powered method of quickly accessing information inside of a [Collection](./collection.md).
 A View can only belong to one Collection.

 Views define two important associated types: a Key type and a Value type.
 You can think of these as the equivalent entries in a map/dictionary-like collection that supports more than one entry for each Key.
 The Key is used to filter the View's results, and the Value is used by your application or the `reduce()` function.